-Many people have approached us over the years wanting to know if a rock that they possess is a Moon rock.
+Many persons have approached us over the years wanting to know if a rock that they possess is a Moon rock.
 The most common story we hear is that the rock was given to a relative in the 1970’s by an astronaut, a military person, or a NASA security guard.
 We have chemically tested several such rocks and none has been a Moon rock.
 Other people suspect that they have found a lunar meteorite.
 None of the many samples that we have been sent has been a lunar meteorite, except those from meteorite dealers, those persons who bought lunar meteorites from a dealer, or those from experienced meteorite prospectors who found them in the deserts of northern Africa or Oman.

 No lunar meteorite has yet been found in North America, South America, or Europe.
 They undoubtedly exist, but the probability of finding a lunar meteorite in a temperate environment is incredibly low.
 Many experienced meteorite collectors have been looking and none have yet succeeded.
 Realistically, the probability that an amateur will find a lunar meteorite is so low that I cannot raise much enthusiasm to examine the thousands of rocks and photos that I have been asked to examine.
 If I wanted to find a lunar meteorite myself, I would not scour the Mojave Desert.
 I would look through rock collections at colleges and universities.
 It is not unreasonable that a lunar meteorite exists in an old drawer somewhere because a sharp-eyed geology student or professor found a funny-looking rock years ago in a place it did not belong.
-It would not surprise me to learn that some “expert” proclaimed that the rock was not a meteorite because it didn’t look like an ordinary chondrite, it didn’t attract a magnet, or it didn’t contain a high concentration of nickel.
+It would not surprise me to learn that some “expert” proclaimed that the rock was not a meteorite because it did not look like an ordinary chondrite, it did not attract a magnet, or it did not contain a high concentration of nickel.
 Both visually and compositionally, lunar meteorites “look” more like terrestrial (Earth) rocks than do “normal” meteorites (ordinary chondrites).
 It would be easy to overlook a lunar meteorite.
 A weathered lunar meteorite would look remarkably unremarkable.

 Here I discuss some aspects of lunar geology, mineralogy, and chemistry that guide us in our attempts to identify lunar material.